cloudpilot-emu/cloudpilot-emu/doc/networking.md

 Possible issues are:

--   **Installation** The certificate is not installed correctly.
+-   **Installation:** The certificate is not installed correctly.
 Please check the instructions above.
--   **Wrong certificate** Each generated certificate is unique, and the certificate installed on the device must be the exact same certificate used by the server.
+-   **Wrong certificate:** Each generated certificate is unique, and the certificate installed on the device must be the exact same certificate used by the server.
--   **Name mismatch** The hostname or IP confifgured in Cloudpilot must match one of the names or IPs that were entered when the certificate was generated.
+-   **Name mismatch:** The hostname or IP confifgured in Cloudpilot must match one of the names or IPs that were entered when the certificate was generated.
--   **Expired** The certificate has a lifetime of one year, and you'll have to generate a new one after it has expired.
+-   **Expired:** The certificate has a lifetime of one year, and you'll have to generate a new one after it has expired.

 If all else fails you can set an exception in most browser